broadinstitute/2024-06-24-python-novice-lesson/episodes/06-files.md

 while `?` matches any one character.

-We can use this to get the names of all the CSV files in the current directory:
+We can use this to get the names of all the CSV files in the data directory:

 ```python
 print(glob.glob(file_path+'inflammation*.csv'))